 9. Keep Your Options Open.

 A Chapter 13 filing, like most Chapter 7 filings, is purely voluntary.
-Once filed, unlike a Chapter 7 case, you can almost always dismiss a Chapter 13 upon your request.
+But once filed, unlike a Chapter 7 case, you can almost always dismiss a Chapter 13 upon your request.

 That could be the right move if there is a change in circumstances, such as a new good job, an unexpected inheritance, or just a desire to resolve debts without the further involvement of the Bankruptcy Court.